yuelongyu/Lima-tango-python/doc/index.rst

 ========================== =============== ====================== =====================================================
 Property name		   Mandatory       Default value          Description
 ========================== =============== ====================== =====================================================
-AccThresholdCallbackModule No              ""                     Plugin file name which manages threshold BufferMaxMemory		   No		   70			  The maximum among of memory in percent of the available RAM
+AccThresholdCallbackModule No              ""                     Plugin file name which manages threshold, see acc_saturated\_\* attributes and the \*AccSaturated\* commands to activate and use  this feature
+BufferMaxMemory		   No		   70			  The maximum among of memory in percent of the available RAM
 			   		   			  that Lima is using to allocate frame buffer.
 ConfigurationFilePath      No              ~/lima_<serv-name>.cfg The default configuration file path